 University of Nebraska-Omaha

 – Spanish IV

 College of St. Mary

-- 3 credit hours in Theology for completing Women in the Church
+– Her-Story: Women in the Church

 All students need to take a minimum of 50 credit hours in order to graduate from Mercy High School.
 The curriculum at Mercy ensures that the educational needs of our diverse student population are met, with courses offered at all educational levels.

 Please view our current curriculum guide to see all of the courses we offer at Mercy High School.